A-level Art and Design

 A-level in art and design provides versatility for individual student artists, from painters to photographers, graphic communicators to textile artists.
 The course is a two year A-level qualification comprising two components.
 Students who study art have a greater awareness of environmental, cultural and political issues.
 AQA describe this course as ‘demanding, rigorous empowering and inclusive!’
 We agree!

-Component 1 incorporates three major elements: supporting studies, practical work, and a personal study.
+Component 1 is a body of coursework driven and designed to be meaningful and of depth to student study.
+It incorporates three major elements: supporting studies, practical work, and a personal study.
 Supporting studies and practical work will comprise a portfolio of development work and outcomes based on themes and ideas developed from personal starting points within one broad major theme.

 The personal study will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words of continuous prose, which may contain integrated images.
 The personal study comprises 12% of the total qualification.
 Component 1 is worth up to a total of 60% of the whole qualification.

 This component allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media and processes, and refine ideas towards producing personal resolved outcome(s).